mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual void SetDefaults()

 Allows you to set the properties of this tile.
 Many properties are stored as arrays throughout Terraria's code.

+### public virtual bool KillSound(int i, int j)

+Allows you to customize which sound you want to play when the tile at the given coordinates is hit.
+Return true to stop the game from playing its default sound for the tile.
+Returns false by default.

+### public virtual void NumDust(int i, int j, ref int num)

+Allows you to change how many dust particles are created when the tile at the given coordinates is hit.

+### public virtual bool CreateDust(int i, int j, ref int type)

+Allows you to modify the default type of dust created when the tile at the given coordinates is hit.
+Return true to stop the default dust from being created.
+Returns false by default.

+### public virtual void DropCritterChance(int i, int j, ref int wormChance, ref int grassHopperChance, ref int jungleGrubChance)

+Allows you to modify the chance the tile at the given coordinates has of spawning a certain critter when the tile is killed.

+### public virtual bool Drop(int i, int j)

+Allows you to customize which items the tile at the given coordinates drops.
+Return true to stop the game from dropping the tile's default item.
+Returns false by default.

+### public virtual void KillTile(int i, int j, ref bool fail, ref bool effectOnly, ref bool noItem)

+Allows you to determine what happens when the tile at the given coordinates is killed or hit with a pickaxe.
+Fail determines whether the tile is mined, effectOnly makes it so that only dust is created, and noItem stops items from dropping.